 Family Enrichment Network's Nutrition Outreach Education Program (NOEP) offers free assistance with the SNAP process in Broome County, and has been doing so since 2003.
-The NOEP Coordinator at the FEN provides confidential prescreens for SNAP eligibility over the phone or in person.
+The NOEP Coordinator at FEN provides confidential prescreens for SNAP eligibility over the phone or in person.
 If the applicant appears to be eligible after the prescreening process, an application packet is given or mailed and an intake interview appointment is scheduled with the Department of Social Services.
 If necessary, an appointment is made for the individual at FEN to receive assistance in completing the application, at which time photocopies are made of the required supporting documentation.
-For individuals who would otherwise not be able to get to the Department of Social Services for the intake appointment, or for those who feel unable to attend the interview alone, the NOEP Coordinator provides transportation and accompanies the individual through the appointment; however the NOEP coordinator is not the applicant's representative.
-The NOEP provides technical assistance regarding the application and educates individuals about their rights and responsibilities, regarding the SNAP Program.
+For individuals who would otherwise not be able to get to the Department of Social Services for the intake appointment, or for those who feel unable to attend the interview alone, the NOEP Coordinator provides transportation and accompanies the individual through the appointment; however the NOEP Coordinator is not the applicant's representative.
+The NOEP Coordinator provides technical assistance regarding the application and educates individuals about their rights and responsibilities, regarding SNAP.
 After four weeks, the NOEP Coordinator follows up with the individual about the process and to determine if they received SNAP benefits.

 The Nutrition Outreach Education Program Coordinator answers any questions about SNAP through presentations and outreach efforts at area Senior Citizens Centers, Disabled Housing Facilities, WIC Sites, local food pantries and the Mobile Food Pantry.
 This is only a partial list of the outreach sites at which the NOEP Coordinator attempts to address the application process, reduce the stigma attached to SNAP, and remove any other barriers to participation in SNAP.
-Over the course of 2014 the NOEP Coordinator provided 690 prescreens (24 more than the previous year) and enabled 391 households (55 more than the previous year) to receive SNAP.
-These efforts resulted in \$1,351,296 SNAP dollars coming into Broome County an increase of \$190,080 dollars.69 These numbers show that hunger in Broome County is not improving.
+Over the course of 2015 the Broome County NOEP Coordinator provided 784 prescreens (94 more than the previous year) and enabled 443 households 52 more than the previous year) to receive SNAP.
+These efforts resulted in \$1,531,008 SNAP dollars coming into Broome County an increase of \$179,712 dollars.
+These numbers show that hunger in Broome County is not improving.

-During 2014 FEN had to reapply for the NOEP contract in Broome County and also applied to operate the NOEP program in Tioga County.
-These proposals were successful and the Broome NOEP contract was re awarded from July 2014 to June 2018 - four years.
-A huge addition to the Family Support Services Department in 2014 was the addition of the contract for Tioga County NOEP which also started in July 2014.
-From July 2014 to December 2014 109 Tioga County Households were screened and 45 households were successful in receiving SNAP.
-Face to face outreach was conducted with 792 individuals, and 8 agency collaborations70 were formed as this new NOEP program was becoming established in the county.
+During 2014, FEN had to reapply for the NOEP contract in Broome County and also applied to operate the NOEP program in Tioga County.
+These proposals were successful and the Broome NOEP contract was re-awarded from July 2014 to June 2018 - four years.

+A huge addition to the Family Support Services Department in 2014 was the expansion of the NOEP contract for Tioga County NOEP which also started in July 2014.